Search

 Discovering how to get someone to go to rehab will be streamlined if you find out as much as you can about addiction and recovery.

 Watching a loved one indiscriminately use alcohol or drugs despite obvious and mounting negative consequences can be frustrating.
-The better you understand the nature of addiction and the changes to the brain it brings about, the more easily you can accept that your loved one is not behaving this way through choice, even if they chose to start using substances in the first place.
+The better you understand the nature of addiction and the changes to the brain it brings about, the more easily you can accept that your loved one is not behaving this way through choice, even if they chose substance abuse in the first place.

-Learn about the differences between inpatient rehab (best for severe addictions and co-occurring disorder) and outpatient treatment – proven just as effective as residential rehab for most mild and moderate addictions.
+Learn about the differences between inpatient rehab (best for severe addictions and co-occurring disorder) and outpatient treatment – proven just as effective as residential rehab for most mild and moderate substance use disorders.

 Find out about local 12-step support groups and other relevant recovery resources.